 In cases where students have experienced abuse/abused others, the DSL will ensure that appropriate support is offered.
-An individual support plan will be devised, implemented and reviewed regularly should the student (victim, perpetrator, of other child affected) require additional pastoral support/intervention.
+An individual support plan will be devised, implemented and reviewed regularly should the student or others affected require additional pastoral support/intervention.
 This plan will detail areas of support, who will be involved (i.e. learning mentor, key worker) and the student's wishes and feelings.
-A copy of the individual support plan will be kept on the students safeguarding record on CPOMS .
+A copy of the individual support plan will be kept on the students safeguarding record on CPOMS.

-For children who have sexually harmed or may have sexually harmed peers, a RAMP will be completed that includes safety and support planning.
+For children who have sexually harmed or may have sexually harmed peers, where appropriate an AIM Risk Assessment Management Plan (RAMP) will be completed that includes safety and support planning.